In the mid cap side of the Australian share market I think there are a number of companies with the potential to grow materially in the future.

-The post Why I would buy Zip Co and these mid cap ASX shares in 2020 appeared first on Motley Fool Australia.
+The post Why I would buy Zip Co and these mid cap ASX shares for the 2020s appeared first on Motley Fool Australia.

 One stock is an Australian internet darling with a rock solid reputation and an exciting new business line that promises years (or even decades) of growth… while trading at an ultra-low price…